sw00t/demo_DataPipeline/README.md

 # DataPipeline-Kubeflow-DCOS
+***This repository is intended for internal Mesosphere staff only***

 Mesosphere repository for Data Pipeline workshops featuring DC/OS, Kubernetes, Kubeflow, TensorFlow, Jupyter, Spark, Portworx, HDFS, Kafka.
-Contents within this repository are intended for internal Mesosphere staff only.

 You will need to provision a Mesosphere DC/OS Enterprise Edition cluster in `permissive` mode.